jodastephen/railmodel/CR2-SWLondon.md

 * CR2 changing to Northern (City) at BAL changing to Northern (West End) at UKN in 28-31m at 20tph (+3m)
 * RAY-WAT changing to Northern (West End) at WAT in 29-32m at 8tph (+4m)
 * CR2 changing to Northern (City) at BAL changing to Bakerloo at EPH in 32-36m at 20tph (+7m)
+* RAY-WAT changing to Victoria at VXH changing to District at VIC in 33-38m at 8tph (+9m)
 * RAY-WAT changing to BAL-VIC at CLJ changing to District at VIC in 36-40m at 8tph (+11m)

 From Raynes Park to Leicester Square (9m better)